knpuniversity/blog/2023-review.md

 So what's next?
 I have a few goals for 2024:

 * **More languages**.
-Each new tutorial's script and subtitles are already translated into Spanish in a high quality way thanks to AI.
+Each new tutorial's script and subtitles are already translated into Spanish in a high-quality way thanks to AI.
 We should add more languages to make the content accessible to more people.

 * **More tutorials**.
 We have a lot of ideas for new tutorials.
 We're also